Viktor0317/Masterblog/README.md

 A simple blog application built using **Flask**, allowing users to **create, update, delete, and view** blog posts.
 Posts are stored in a **JSON file** instead of a database.

+This is a project created as part of the Masterschool curriculum.

 ---

 ## Features